 Some people state that the tiger is not one of the roaring cats because they have a different roar to the roaring cats.
 The roar is multipurpose and includes: female beckoning her young, after-kill vocalization and announcing receptiveness… see tiger vocalisations.

-Until today, I have not written about the lion roar.
+Before this post I had not written about the lion roar.
 Both males and females roar.
 The males make a deeper and louder sound.
 To people it is audible from five miles.
 To lions, it is audible from further away because the lion’s hearing is able to pick up frequencies within the roar that we cannot.
 Lions most often roar at dawn, dusk and at midnight.
 This is when they are most active.

 The lion makes about a dozen different sounds, one of which is roaring.
 What is the purpose?